-The 2011 Plan permits the granting of the following types of "Awards": (1) stock options, including both nonqualified options and incentive options ("Options"), (2) stock appreciation rights ("SARs"), (3) restricted stock and restricted stock units ("RSUs"), (4) performance-based shares ("Performance Shares"), and (5) other awards which are denominated or payable in, valued by reference to, or otherwise based on our common stock, including rights to make an outright purchase of unrestricted or restricted stock ("Other Stock-Based Awards").
+The 2011 Plan permits the granting of the following types of "Awards": (1) stock options, including both nonqualified options and incentive options ("Options"), (2) stock appreciation rights ("SARs"), (3) restricted stock and restricted stock units ("RSUs"), (4) performance-based shares ("Performance Shares"), and (5) other awards which are denominated or payable in, valued by reference to, or otherwise based on our common stock, including rights to make an outright purchase of unrestricted stock ("Other Stock-Based Awards").
 Awards may only be issued to key employees, outside directors, consultants and advisors of the Company and its subsidiaries.
 Awards of RSUs, Performance Shares and Other Stock-Based Awards are referred to as "Full Value Awards."
 Unlike Options and SARs, a recipient of a Full Value Award receives, in most cases, the entire value of the underlying shares at the time the Award is granted.
 Awards of Options and SARs, on the other hand, typically provide the recipient with value only upon an increase in the market price of the underlying shares.
 The Amerigon Incorporated 2006 Equity Incentive Plan (the "2006 Plan") contains substantially identical grant provisions.

 The Board of Directors believes that it is in the best interest of the Company and its shareholders for the Company to be in a position to offer Awards to key employees, outside directors, consultants and advisors in accordance with the terms of the Plan.
 Such Awards provide incentive to such key individuals to make significant and extraordinary contributions to our long-term performance and growth.
 In addition, such awards align the interests of key employees, outside directors, consultants and advisors with the interests of our shareholders and help us attract and retain key individuals with exceptional ability.
-As of April 5, 2012, there remained 436,686 shares available for Awards granted under the Company's equity incentive plans (12,686 shares under the 2006 Plan and 424,000 shares under the 2011 Plan).
+As of March 15, 2012, there remained 436,686 shares available for Awards granted under the Company's equity incentive plans (12,686 shares under the 2006 Plan and 424,000 shares under the 2011 Plan).
 Of those shares available for Awards, a total of 57,524 are available to be issued as Full Value Awards (7,524 shares under the 2006 Plan and 50,000 shares under the 2011 Plan).
 No shares are available for issuance under any other equity incentive plan of the Company.
-The Amendment, if approved, would (1) increase the number of shares of common stock available for issuance pursuant to new Awards under the 2011 Plan by 2,000,000, so that, if the Amendment had been approved as of April 5, 2012, a total of 2,436,636 shares would have been available for issuance pursuant to new Full Value Awards under the Company's equity incentive plans as of such date, and (2) increase the number of shares of common stock that may be issued pursuant to new Full Value Awards granted under the 2011 plan by 200,000, so that, if the Amendment had been approved as of April 5, 2012, a total of 257,524 shares would have been available for issuance pursuant to new Full Value Awards under the Company's equity incentive plans as of such date.
-The Board of Directors believes that the proposed increase in shares available for new Awards is necessary and appropriate.
-The Board of Directors also believes that a limitation on the number of
+The Amendment, if approved, would (1) increase the number of shares of common stock available for issuance pursuant to new Awards under the Company's equity incentive plans as of Such date, and (2) increase the number of shares of common stock that may be issued pursuant to new Full Value Awards granted under the 2011 plan by 200,000, so that, if the Amendment had been approved as of March 15, 2012, a total of 2,436,636 shares would have been available for issuance pursuant to new Full Value Awards granted under the Company's equity incentive plans as of such date, and (2) increase the number of shares of common stock that may be issued pursuant to new Full Value Awards granted under the 2011 plan by 200,000, so that, if the Amendment had been approved as of March 15, 2012, a total of 2,436,636 shares would have been available for issuance pursuant to new Full Value Awards under the Company's equity incentive plans as of such date.
+The Board